A new nanometre resolution method for probing densification ratio at nanoindentation sites in glass: Unravelling discrepancies in the literature: Concluding remarks

 \section{Concluding remarks}

 A chemical dissolution technique was employed to investigate the densification process underneath an indentation imprint in silica glass.
-It relies on an higher dissolution rate for densified areas w.r.t. non densified ones.
-This technique allows one to extract high spatial resolution information, even for low-loads indentation tests carried out to avoid the onset of spurious cracking events, in contrast to micro-spectroscopy techniques including Raman and Brillouin.
-Taking into account the self similarity of the sharp indentation process made it possible to considerably extend the soundness of preliminary results \cite{Niu2012}.
-It is found that the densification zone is very homogeneous (in terms of densification levels) along the vertical axis and extends up to $\sim$ 1.9 the maximum indentation depth with steep densification gradients between this zone and the non-densified one.
-These new experimental data have been used for discussing the results of existing numerical simulations of the indentation process in silica glass, including Molecular Dynamics, Discrete Element Modeling and Finite Element Modeling.
-In particular, selected constitutive equations for silica glass from the literature have been used and the results of numerical simulations show some of their positive aspects as well as some shortcomings.
-Nevertheless, a constitutive model able to correctly address the experimental findings of this paper, favors the densification process as the main one responsible for the creation of an imprint under Vickers or Berkovich indentation tests, in agreement with many previous experimental studies.
-Further developments including the reconstruction of the densified zone in three dimensions, and particularly the transition region, are currently under progress to pave the way for advanced modeling of the mechanical response of amorphous silica to surface damage, as well as of silicate glasses.
+It relies on a higher dissolution rate for densified areas w.r.t. non densified ones.
+This technique allows one to extract high spatial resolution information (nm range), even for low-loads indentation tests carried out to avoid the onset of spurious cracking events, in contrast to micro-spectroscopy techniques including Raman and Brillouin.
+Taking into account the self similarity of the sharp indentation process made it possible to considerably extend the soundness of this method.

+Applying this same post treatment using the similitude regime to data (i.e.~densification profiles) from the literature allows for the direct comparison of different densification mappings by Raman spectroscopy or digital holography tomography and highlighted a wide variability between studies.
+Selected constitutive equations for silica glass from the literature have been used and the results of numerical simulations of the indentation process show also large differences in terms of densification profiles.

+Using the extended version of the chemical dissolution technique reveals a densification zone very homogeneous (in terms of densification levels) along the vertical axis and extends up to $\sim$ 3 times the residual indentation depth with steep densification gradients between this zone and the non-densified one.